Chapter 122:20-1 General Provisions

 (C) "Local match" means the investment commitment by the eligible applicant and third party project partners to support the eligible project.
 Local match may include financial and in-kind contributions made by the eligible applicant and third parties with which the eligible applicant has a binding agreement with respect to the eligible project.
 Local match does not, however, include any state-sourced grants.

-(D) "Grantee" means an eligible applicant whose eligible project has been selected by the director of the department of development and approved by the state controlling board for an award, and who has entered into a binding agreement to receive job ready sites program assistance.
+(D) "Grantee" means an eligible applicant whose eligible project has been selected by the director of the Ohio development services agency and approved by the state controlling board for an award, and who has entered into a binding agreement to receive job ready sites program assistance.

-(E) "Director" means the director of the department of development of the state of Ohio.
+(E) "Director" means the director of the Ohio development services agency .

 (A) An application shall have one identified eligible applicant.
 That entity, if awarded assistance, shall be the sole grantee under an agreement with the director and the director's sole point of contact for the job ready site project.